gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 This command adds the local folder named Data\Finance on the D drive to be scanned.
 For unlabeled files, apply the default label that is specified in the Azure Information Protection policy.

 ### Example 2: Configure a network-attached storage (NAS) file share to be scanned with settings that apply a specific label to unlabeled files, override existing labels, and set the Owner custom property and Rights Management owner
 ```
 PS C:\> Add-AIPScannerRepository -Path \\NAS\HR -SetDefaultLabel On -DefaultLabelId -SetDefaultLabel f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc -OverrideLabel On -DefaultOwner "admin@contoso.com"

 The repository was added successfully.
 ```

-This command adds the file share named HR on the network-attached storage device named NAS to be scanned and use the following settings:
+This command adds the file share named HR on the network-attached storage device named NAS to be scanned with the following settings:

 - For unlabeled files, apply the label that has an ID of f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc.